Septic arthritis is an infection in the joint fluid (synovial fluid) and joint tissues. It occurs more often in children than in adults.

 Ewing sarcoma is a rare type of cancer.
 It’s most common in children and teens between ages 10 and 19.
 It usually grows in bone, but it can also grow in soft tissue that’s connected to the bone.
 Read on to learn about symptoms, diagnosis, and treatment.

 Children and teens are at greater risk for heat-related illnesses for several reasons.
 They adjust more slowly to changes in air temperature.
-They also produce more heat with activity and sweat less.
+They also make more heat with activity and sweat less.

 Kyphosis is a deformity of the backbone (spine).
 It's when the bones of the spine (vertebrae) in the upper back curve outward more than they should.